Invoice: History

 Invoices appear as one of the very earliest manifestations of written records in ancient Mesopotamia.
 The practice of invoicing can be traced back to ancient civilizations.
 Around 5,000 years ago, merchants in Mesopotamia used cuneiform script on clay tablets to document trade transactions, including details such as quantities, prices, and the parties involved.
 These records functioned as contracts and receipts.
 In ancient Egypt, transactions and tax records were documented on papyrus scrolls, serving as an early method of financial record-keeping.
 The invention of paper in China around AD 105 facilitated advancements in documentation, eventually spreading to the Middle East and Europe.

 During the Middle Ages, European merchants began using handwritten invoices to detail sales transactions, often recording information such as dates, descriptions of goods, quantities and prices.
 The printing press was introduced in the 15th century that enabled the production of standardized invoice forms, contributing to more consistent financial documentation.

-By the 19th century, printed invoices became widespread, with businesses incorporating elements such as company names, addresses, and logos.
-The 20th and 21st centuries saw the transition to digital and automated invoicing systems, further improving efficiency and record-keeping practices.
+By the 19th century, printed invoices had become widespread, with businesses incorporating elements such as company names, addresses, and logos.
+The 20th and 21st centuries saw a transition to digital and automated invoicing systems, further improving efficiency and record-keeping practices.